 Experimental Plan

-In order to fully investigate the effects of pathoadaptation on the population dynamics of UPEC during UTI, two questions must be answered: (i) What is the allelic frequency of known UPEC virulence factors in the gut and bladder habitats? and (ii) Do different clones of UPEC cause recurrent UTI?
+In order to fully investigate the effects of pathoadaptation on the population dynamics of UPEC during UTI, two questions will be answered: (i) What is the allelic frequency of known UPEC virulence factors in the gut and bladder habitats? and (ii) Do different clones of UPEC cause recurrent UTI?
 These questions can be answered through the comparison of whole-genome sequences of UPEC isolated from fecal and urine samples taken patients suffering recurrent UTIs (Figure 4).